 North Michigan Avenue — the Magnificent Mile — is Chicago’s premier shopping destination.
 American idols including Bloomingdale’s and Saks Fifth Avenue tempt here, as well as international luxury labels such as Burberry and Chanel.

 This strip also offers gems like luxe chocolate shop Vosges, or head just north of downtown to the eclectic stores of the Wicker Park-Bucktown neighbourhood, including Vintage Underground and Stitch for contemporary accessories.

 The world’s biggest food festival is another of Chicago’s many claims to fame.

 Taste of Chicago delivers the city’s yummiest new and classic cuisine — everything from donuts to fine dining.
 For the latter at any time of year, book ahead for three-Michelin-starred experiences at Alinea or Grace.

 Chicago’s greatest gastronomic treasure though is deep-dish pizza — a thick, molten mess that’s totally delicious and tummy-filling (seriously, order the small!).
 It’s everywhere, but consider the original Pizzeria Uno where deep-dish was born.

 There’s also the Chicago-style hot dog, which is said to be ‘dragged through the garden’ because of its myriad garnishes — though never ketchup (some vendors won’t even supply it).

-Effectively the world’s largest rooftop garden – it hosts free concerts at the dynamic Frank Gehry-designed bandshell, and engaging public art – including The Bean and interactive Crown Fountain.
+Effectively the world’s largest rooftop garden, the park hosts free concerts at the dynamic Frank Gehry-designed bandshell, and engaging public art — including The Bean and interactive Crown Fountain.